 What’s an Income Share Agreement (ISA)?

-An ISA is a commitment between a funder (or school) and a student, where in exchange for educational funding (or admission into a program), the student agrees to pay back a percentage of their income after they graduate and only if that education leads to a qualifying job.
+An ISA is a type of loan that is a commitment between a funder (or school) and a student, where in exchange for educational funding (or admission into a program), the student agrees to pay back a percentage of their income after they graduate and only if that education leads to a qualifying job.

 ISAs allow students to attend a school or skills-training program without stressing about the upfront cost.
-These agreements are an alternative to the private loans many organizations rely upon for financing students’ education.
-ISAs help level the playing field for students that can’t afford to make upfront payments or keep up with regular installments while trying to make a positive change.
+These loan agreements are an alternative to the private loans many organizations rely upon for financing students’ education.
+Although ISA loans still incur debt, they help level the playing field for students that can’t afford to make upfront payments or keep up with regular installments while trying to make a positive change.